bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

     col = "dark blue",
     las = 1
     )

-## las
+# las
-## How to change the axes label style in R
-## To change the axes label style, use the graphics option las (label style).
+# To change the axes label style, use the graphics option las (label style).
 This changes the orientation angle of the labels:
-## 0: The default, parallel to the axis
+# 0: The default, parallel to the axis
-## 1: Always horizontal
+# 1: Always horizontal
-## 2: Perpendicular to the axis
+# 2: Perpendicular to the axis
-## 3: Always vertical
+# 3: Always vertical

-## bty
+# bty
-## To change the type of box round the plot area, use the option bty (box type):
+# To change the type of box round the plot area, use the option bty (box type):
-## "o": The default value draws a complete rectangle around the plot.
+# "o": The default value draws a complete rectangle around the plot.
-## "n": Draws nothing around the plot.
+# "n": Draws nothing around the plot.
 ```

 Connecting the dots: